Contributing to PyAbel

 • Release it!

 • A bot should automatically make a PR on the conda-forge repo.
-This takes a while and needs to be merged manually.
+This can take several hours and needs to be merged manually.

 • Check that the new conda packages are on Anaconda.org.